Gail Borden Public Library District: History

 The library was named in honor of Gail Borden (November 9, 1801 – January 11, 1874), who in 1856 invented condensed milk.
-Gail Borden never lived in Elgin or donated any funds for the library which bears his name, but in 1892, his step sons, Samuel and Alfred Church, residents of Elgin, purchased and donated the Scofield Mansion at 50 N. Spring Street to house the new library.
+Gail Borden never lived in Elgin or donated any funds for the library which bears his name, but in 1892, his stepsons, Samuel and Alfred Church, residents of Elgin, purchased and donated the Scofield Mansion at 50 N. Spring Street to house the new library.
 Their only request was that the library be forever and always known and called the Gail Borden Public Library.

 The library remained at the 50 Spring Street location until the late 1960s when the weight of the books was beginning to strain the ability of the building to hold them all.
 A new library was built at the Corner of Kimball and Grove, and the library was moved.
 In 1975/76, the children's department was renovated.
 Renovations included a climbing play structure with a slide and windows to peek from, an aquarium and a mini zoo with lizards and other interesting creatures.
 Led by the Children's Librarian, Mary Greenawalt, this was one of the first libraries to incorporate play structures into the library experience.
 The population began to overwhelm the library resources leading to plans for the new building, which opened in 2003.

-The library today
+Present day

 In October 2003, the library moved into a new 153826 sqft facility just across the street from the old library at a cost of $29.8 million.
 The new library is situated along the eastern shore of the Fox River and includes a shelving capacity of 460,000 volumes.
 The architects, Frye Gillan Molinaro Architects, Ltd, designed the library to accommodate the expected growth in population from 110,000 in 2004 to 165,000 over the next 20 years.
-The library, a two-story structure is clad in warm buff and terra cotta-colored stone and inspired by the late 19th and early 20th century architectural Prairie School style, illustrated by Frank Lloyd Wright and others.
+The library, a two-story structure, is clad in warm buff and terra cotta-colored stone and inspired by the late 19th and early 20th century architectural Prairie School style, illustrated by Frank Lloyd Wright and others.

 In 2009, the Gail Borden Public Library District received the National Medal for Museum and Library Service.
 This is the highest honor awarded for libraries and museums recognizing their service and contributions within their community.